KarelKubat/smartlog/README.md

 // ...
 msg.DefaultTimeFormat = time.RFC3339 // format: "2006-01-02T15:04:05Z07:00"
-msg.UTCTime = true                   // show the UTC time, not the localtime client.Info("hello world")           // uses the new timestamp and shows UTC
+msg.UTCTime = true                   // show the UTC time, not the localtime client.Info("hello world")           // uses the new format and shows UTC
 ```

 The default timestamp format `msg.DefaultTimeFormat` applies to all clients that don't set their own preference (this includes the global client).
 That means that, if needed, you can set different formats for different clients: